First component

 Build the Settings / Card Figma frame as an Atelier UI component.

 1. Use figma-console MCP (figma_get_component_for_development) on node-id 695-313 — read the component spec, boundVariables, and the rendered preview.2.
-Use the storybook-{framework} MCP (list-all-documentation, then get-documentation) to look up LlmCard and LlmInput props.3.
+Use the storybook-vue MCP (list-all-documentation, then get-documentation) to look up LlmCard and LlmInput props.3.
 Generate the component using: - Atelier UI components matched from Storybook - The exact CSS custom property names from the boundVariables (no manual conversion — they're identical to the Figma variables) - No hardcoded hex colors, no hardcoded padding valuesSave the output and serve

 Save the generated component to the path below, then start the dev server: